The Happiest I've Been

-“The Happiest I’ve Been” is a work of short fiction by John Updike, first appearing in The New Yorker on January 3, 1959.
+"The Happiest I've Been" is a short story by John Updike, first appearing in The New Yorker on January 3, 1959.
 The story was collected in The Same Door (1959) published by Alfred A. Knopf.

 Plot

 The narrator, John Nordholm, a 19-year-old college sophomore, has returned to his childhood home in Olinger (a fictional rural town in Pennsylvania) for Christmas vacation.
 John and his former high school classmate Neil Hovey arrange to drive to Chicago to visit girlfriends for New Year's Eve.
 John bids farewell to his parents.
 Rather than proceeding directly on their journey, the youths decide to first attend a local party that evening in Olinger that involves a measure of alcohol consumption, dancing and carousing.

 The lively gathering of John's high school friends continues late into the night and the boys pair off with two of the local girls, Margaret Lento and a girlfriend (unnamed).
 In the wee hours of the morning the boys deliver the girls to Margaret's home in a nearby town.
 Margaret invites the group in to have coffee.
 Neil and Margaret's friend neck in the darkened house.
 John and Margaret chat, sharing experiences they've had with the people they've grown up with.
 After a tender kiss, she falls asleep in his arms.

 At sunrise the youths depart together for Chicago, taking turns sleeping and driving on the anticipated 17-hour trip.
 John is filled with a tremendous sense of optimism, anticipation and pride as he embarks upon his adulthood.